dthomas601/fuzzing_tutorial/2_Harness_Building/README.md

 # Building a fuzz harness

-This section provides guidance on how a fuzzing harness should be created.
+This section provides guidance on how a fuzzing harness should be built using examples.

-This course will be taught through examples.

 Each of the tools for this course can use the harness function ```LLVMFuzzerTestOneInput```.